Technical Layer

 What we mean by a “Technical Layer”

-- timing behavior is deterministic
+- stable timing and sync behavior

 When a Technical Layer Becomes Essential